SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Conditional statements such as ``if else`` are covered in more detail in :doc:`ControlFlow`.

-Swift's type safety means that non-boolean values cannot be substituted for ``Bool``.
+Swift's type safety means that non-Boolean values cannot be substituted for ``Bool``.
 You cannot, for example, say::

     (swift) val i = 1